The hair growth cycle is perhaps one of the most overlooked cycles of our bodies.

 proper hair care is vial for hair growth

 Practising the best haircare routine ensures that your hair is clean, revitalized, and ready to sprout new growth.
-You may need to invest in several products to find the ones which work best for you.

-One of the most important considerations is the shampoo you’re using.
 Try to source a brand designed with your hair type in mind (dry, fine, colour-treated, etc.)

 Afterwards, you should also pick a complimentary conditioner that helps bolster your hair further.